dansanderson/mega65-welcome-guide/using-disks.md

 Until this is fixed in a future software update, an HD disk with the hole exposed will not work with the MEGA65.
 If your disk isn't working, double-check that the hole is covered.
 ```

 Using the physical floppy drive is similar to using a disk image.
-Open the Freeze menu (hold Restore, then release), then select drive number `0`.
+Open the Freeze menu (hold <kbd>Restore</kbd>, then release), then select drive number `0`.
 (The internal drive can only be mounted to drive 0.)
 In the list of options that includes the D81 disk images, select `- INTERNAL 3.5" -`.
 Exit the Freeze menu (resume or reset).

 Insert a floppy disk in the drive.
 If you have not used this disk with the MEGA65 before, it needs to be formatted.
 This erases all data on the disk!
 Use the `HEADER` command, providing a disk name in quotes, and a two digit disk ID number preceded by the letter `I`: